 Our Great-Grandpa Lowery was known for growing the best and biggest watermelon in Boonesville, Missouri so growing watermelon is a bit of a family tradition.
-Over the years we’ve done our best discover the best secrets to growing watermelon and wanted to share our secrets for how to grow watermelon with you!
+Over the years we’ve done our best to discover the best secrets to growing watermelon and wanted to share our secrets for how to grow watermelon with you!

 How To Grow Watermelon From Seeds

 Fill the pots with seed starting soil to the top, poke a small hole in the center of the pot about as deep as the seed is long.
-Pop the seed into the hole and cover over.
+Pop the seed into the hole and cover it over.
 Place a tag in the pot so you don’t lose track of it.
 Place your pots in a warm window or greenhouse.
 Keep the soil moist until your seed sprouts.
-Harden your seedlings off and then transplant into the garden.
+Harden your seedlings off and then transplant them into the garden.

 Growing Watermelon From Plant

-If you already planted your watermelon seeds or bought pre started seedlings and are wondering how to grow watermelon from plants the first step is planting them in your garden.
+If you already planted your watermelon seeds or bought pre-started seedlings and are wondering how to grow watermelon from plants the first step is planting them in your garden.
 If you’ve started your plants make sure you’ve hardened them off before planting them out.

 When To Plant Watermelon

 One of the most important things to know when it comes to how to grow watermelon is when to plant it.
-Watermelon is frost sensitive and can not hold up to the cold weather.
+Watermelon is frost-sensitive and can not hold up to the cold weather.
 Do not plant watermelon in your garden until the last danger of frost has passed.
 You can start your seeds inside a few weeks before your last frost date to get a jump on this season.